ccontavalli/grub-shusher/README.md

 the partition or disk where grub is installed.

-On Any Other System (TM) without EFI
+On Any Other System (TM) with normal partition table (no EFI, no GPT)
 ------------------------

     $ make